Emerging Filmmakers TV Writing

 Program Overview

-The Emerging Filmmakers TV Writing Track immerses students in the world of episodic television.
-In this three-week program, students write under the guidance of a TV Writing industry professional and participate in professional development workshops, teaching students the tools needed to pursue a career in the TV Writing Industry.
-This program mirrors the practice of professional writers in the world of episodic television and digital media by teaching students how to develop original series concepts, how to navigate the contemporary marketplace and how to take advantage of the tools and opportunities available to gain visibility in this competitive industry.
-In the process, students learn how to identify and capture the tone, characters, dialogue, and themes that make their story unique while collaborating in a workshop environment with their peers.
+The Emerging Filmmakers TV Writing Track immerses participants in the world of episodic television.
+In this program, participants write under the guidance of a TV Writing industry professional and participate in professional development workshops, teaching participants the tools needed to pursue a career in the TV Writing Industry.
+This program mirrors the practice of professional writers in the world of episodic television and digital media by teaching participants how to develop original series concepts, how to navigate the contemporary marketplace and how to take advantage of the tools and opportunities available to gain visibility in this competitive industry.
+In the process, participants learn how to identify and capture the tone, characters, dialogue, and themes that make their story unique while collaborating in a workshop environment with their peers.

 Curriculum

-In small workshops, students meet to discuss ideas, break stories, and give feedback and notes on each other’s work.
-Students complete a beat sheet and outline for the first act of their original pilot episode, a series treatment, and the teaser of the pilot script under the guidance of a TV industry professional.
-In this program, students will gain the tools necessary to continue writing their pilot episodes and develop future TV show ideas after the program’s conclusion.
+In small workshops, participants meet to discuss ideas, break stories, and give feedback and notes on each other’s work.
+Participants complete a beat sheet and outline for the first act of their original pilot episode, a series treatment, and the teaser of the pilot script under the guidance of a TV industry professional.
+In this program, participants will gain the tools necessary to continue writing their pilot episodes and develop future TV show ideas after the program’s conclusion.

-Please note that this is an intensive program and students are expected to spend a minimum of 20 hours-per-week writing outside of class meetings.
+Please note that this is an intensive program and participants are expected to spend a minimum of 20 hours-per-week writing outside of class meetings.

 UCLA Emerging Filmmakers will receive a certificate of completion at the conclusion of the program.
 The program does not carry college credit.